Mashed Potatoes Recipe

 Make-Ahead Method

-Close-up of homemade mashed potatoes with butter and herbs
+Close up of creamy mashed potato with butter and pepper.

 How to Store and Reheat Mashed Potatoes